-It’s more than half a century since Mick Jagger complained about his lack of satisfaction… and in the intervening years we’ve seen a burgeoning area of statistical research, creating measures of quality of life, wellbeing and happiness.
+It’s more than half a century since Mick Jagger complained about his lack of satisfaction… and in the intervening years we’ve seen a burgeoning area of statistical research, creating measures of quality of life, wellbeing and real job happiness.

 After 25 years of experimentation in different policy arenas, workplaces and across many languages and cultures, I settled on happiness as the ultimate measure of human flourishing.
 I’ve spent the last 15 years focusing on happiness and I’m often asked why I favor it over satisfaction.

-The question goes to the heart of a long-standing debate about measurement in wellbeing and happiness research.
+The question goes to the heart of a long-standing debate about measurement in wellbeing and job happiness research.
 Some prefer creating an account of people’s emotional experience – which uses experience sampling to ask people how they are feeling right now.
-Others prefer to ask people for their evaluations of their experiences, with “satisfaction” being a very typical way of framing these assessments.
+Others prefer to ask people for their evaluations of their experiences, with “job satisfaction” being a very typical way of framing these assessments.
 The Nobel prize winning psychologist Daniel Kahneman has suggested that the two approaches differentiate between the “experiencing self” and the “remembering self.